Introduction

 The core differences can be summarized by these factors:

-• Direction of Data: CRM data is often pulled into the system for storage; CEP data flows through the system to trigger immediate actions.
+- Direction of Data: CRM and CDP data is often pulled into the system for storage; CEP data flows through the system to trigger immediate actions.

-• Operational Focus: CRMs focus on internal organization and pipeline management; CEPs focus on the external customer experience and behavioral triggers.
+- Operational Focus: CRMs focus on internal organization; CDPs focus on data unification; CEPs focus on the external customer experience.

-• Latency: CRM updates can be delayed or batch-processed; a CEP must operate with "stream processing" to capture and react to live customer behaviors.
+- Latency: CRM updates can be delayed; a CEP must operate with "stream processing" to react to live customer behaviors.

-• Channel Reach: CRMs often focus on email and phone; CEPs orchestrate experiences across web, mobile apps, SMS, social media, and on-site widgets.
+- Channel Reach: While a MAP might focus on email, a CEP orchestrates experiences across web, SMS, social media, and on-site widgets.

 Key Takeaway: Think of your CRM as your library and your customer engagement platform as your librarian.
 The library stores the information, but the librarian understands what the reader wants right now and points them to the perfect book.